evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 1. Gets the text from the input.
 1. Next, it constructs the greeting message with the format "Hello, %s!".
 1. Finds the **TextView** by its ID `message_text_view`.
-1. And finally, sets the greeting message into the text view by calling `setText` method.
+1. And finally, shows the greeting message in the text view by calling `setText` method.

-Add these missing imports to the top of **MainActivity** file.
+Add these missing imports to the top of the **MainActivity** file.

 ```Java
 import android.view.View;